Bydgoszcz: Post-war period

 In the same year 1945, the city was made the seat of the Pomeranian Voivodship, the northern part of which was soon separated to form Gdańsk Voivodship.
 The remaining part of the Pomeranian Voivodship was renamed Bydgoszcz Voivodeship in 1950.
+In 1951 and 1969, Bydgoszcz University of Science and Technology and Kazimierz Wielki University in Bydgoszcz were founded respectively.

 In 1973, the former town of Fordon, located on the left bank of the Vistula, was included in the city limits and became the easternmost district of Bydgoszcz.
 In March 1981, Solidarity's activists were violently suppressed in Bydgoszcz.

+With the Polish local government reforms of 1999, Bydgoszcz became the seat of the governor of a province entitled Kuyavian-Pomeranian Voivodeship.
+In 2005, Casimir the Great University was opened in Bydgoszcz.

 Currently, Bydgoszcz is the biggest center of NATO headquarters in Poland, the most known being the Joint Force Training Centre.
+In May 2023, debris of a Russian Kh-55 air-sol missile was found in the forest of the near village Zamość.

 Main sights

 The oldest building in the city is the Cathedral of St Martin and St Nicolas, commonly known as Fara Church.
 It is a three-aisle late Gothic church, erected between 1466 and 1502, which boasts a late-Gothic painting entitled Madonna with a Rose or the Holy Virgin of Beautiful Love from the 16th century.
 The colourful 20th-century polychrome is also especially worthy of note.

 The Church of the Assumption of the Holy Virgin, commonly referred to as "The Church of Poor Clares," is a famous landmark of the city.
 It is a small, Gothic-Renaissance (including Neo-Renaissance additions), single-aisle church built between 1582 and 1602.
 The interior is rather austere since the church has been stripped of most of its furnishings.
 This is not a surprising fact, considering that in the 19th century the Prussian authorities dissolved the Order of St Clare and turned the church into a warehouse, among other uses.
 Nonetheless, the church is worth visiting.
 In particular, the original wooden polychrome ceiling dating from the 17th century draws the attention of every visitor.

 Wyspa Młyńska (Mill Island) is among the most spectacular and atmospheric places in Bydgoszcz.
 What makes it unique is the location in the very heart of the city centre, just a few steps from the old Market Square.
 It was the 'industrial' centre of Bydgoszcz in the Middle Ages and for several hundred years thereafter, and it was here that the famous royal mint operated in the 17th century.
 Most of the buildings which can still be seen on the island date from the 19th century, but the so-called Biały Spichlerz (the White Granary) recalls the end of the 18th century.
 However, it is the water, footbridges, historic red-brick tenement houses reflected in the rivers, and the greenery, including old chestnut trees, that create the unique atmosphere of the island.